NCKiser/TI-84-KE/README.md

 Turning the KE over, insert the battery and put into place the battery cover.
 It should be a tight fit for the battery cover.
 Using a medium pressure, screw the battery cover into the back of the base, making sure to not overtighten or strip the plastic.\
 If desired, adhere the rubber feet into the 4 corners on the bottom.

-## Now, flip it over, turn it on, and enjoy your TI-84 KE1
+## Now, flip it over, turn it on, and enjoy your TI-84 KE!